trevlarsen/RubiksCubeSolver/README.md

 # RubiksCubeSolver

-This project provides two distinct approaches to solving the Rubik's Cube:
+This project explores two distinct approaches to solving the Rubik's Cube:

 1. **Algorithmic Solver**:
    - Solves the cube piece by piece using logic and predefined algorithms.